chrisryanouellette/Presenter/Files/Example.md

 |---|
 |Row 1|

+## Printing

+You can print these files as well.
+If you want the background colors, expand the Print Menus "More Settings" drawer and check "Background Graphics".

 ## Custom Markdown

-The coolest part is you can add your own parsing rules to the `frontend/rules.ts` file.
+The coolest part is you can add your own parsing rules to the `frontend/src/rules.ts` file.